Fifth Crusade: Crusade of Andrew II of Hungary

-The campaign in Egypt
+Campaign in Egypt

 On 27 May 1218, the first of the Crusader's fleet arrived at the harbor of Damietta, on the right bank of the Nile.
 Simon III of Sarrebrück was chosen as temporary leader pending the arrival of the rest of the fleet.
 Within a few days, the remaining ships arrived, carrying John of Brienne, Leopold VI of Austria and masters Peire de Montagut, Hermann of Salza and Guérin de Montaigu.
 A lunar eclipse on 9 July was viewed as a good omen.

 The Muslims were not alarmed at the arrival of the Crusaders, believing that they would not successfully mount an attack on Egypt.
 Al-Adil was both surprised and disappointed in the West, supporting peace treaties when more radical elements in the sultanate sought jihad.
 He was still camped at Marj al-Saffar, and his sons al-Kamil and al-Mu'azzam were tasked with defending Cairo and the Syrian coast, respectively.
 Available reinforcements were sent from Syria, and an Egyptian force encamped at al-'Adiliyah, a few miles south of Damietta.
 The Egyptians were of insufficient strength to attack the Crusaders, but did serve to oppose any invader attempt to cross the Nile.

 The Tower of Damietta

 The fortifications of Damietta were impressive, consisting of three walls of varying heights, with dozens of towers on the interior, and were enhanced to repel the invaders.
-Situated on an island in the Nile was the Burj al-Silsilah––the chain tower––called so because of the massive iron chains that could stretch across the river preventing passage.
+Situated on an island in the Nile was the Burj al-Silsilah—the chain tower—called so because of the massive iron chains that could stretch across the river preventing passage.
 The tower, containing 70 tiers and housing hundreds of soldiers, was key to the capture of the city.